-In the discussion of the dynamic test, some suggested that a trigger point for a sensor driven deployable head restraint should be included.
-It was stated that such a specification would be similar to one included in other U.S.A. sled test options, and argued that such a provision should be included in the head restraint standard to ensure objective testing.
-One representative cited their active head restraint that uses a pyrotechnic design.
+31. In the discussion of the dynamic test, some suggested that a trigger point for a sensor driven deployable head restraint should be included.
+It was stated that such a specification would be similar to one included in other United States of America sled test options, and argued that such a provision should be included in the head restraint standard to ensure objective testing.
+One participant cited their dynamic head restraint that uses a pyrotechnic design.
 Once the threshold acceleration is sensed, the pyrotechnic element fires and the head restraint moves about 40 mm to 60 mm forward, depending on the height adjustment, and rotates 9 degrees towards the occupants head.
-It was argued that the half-sine deceleration pulse is not representative of the pulse that its vehicle would sense in a rear impact.
+It was argued that the half-sine characteristic of the deceleration pulse is not representative of the pulse that its vehicle would sense in a rear impact and that sensors designed to the half-sine pulse may trigger head restraints unnecessarily.
+There was a discussion regarding pre-active head restraint systems indicating that a dedicated test protocol may be required to evaluate them (HR-8-10).